-Lightseekers is a 2 plus player, combative card game that takes about 15 minutes to play (for two players) and costs around £27 for a double starter deck.
+Lightseekers Awakening is a 2 plus player, combative card game that takes about 15 minutes to play (for two players) and costs around £27 for a double starter deck.
 Published by Play Fusion.

 During the 90’s I played and collected the Star Trek: TNG customisable card game.
 I enjoyed playing it and loved designing decks.
 However, I did not like the collectability.
 You could not buy a playable and competitive deck straight out of the packet.
 Now I play deck-builders like Star Realms, a player versus player games that I adore.
 Card games like this are playable straight out of the box.
-There is something about two-player battling card games that appeal to me.
+There is something about two-player battling card games that appeals to me.

 The card game

 I stumbled across Lightseekers online and I liked the look of it because you can buy two pre-constructed starter decks or even a two player intro pack and play a game.
 Unlike most games of this type, you do not need to spend oodles amount of money trying to chase every rare card to stand a chance of winning.
 You can buy boosters, but that is your choice.
 Starter decks come with a booster pack with 9 cards!
 I did like that.
 The cards can also be scanned and used in a digital game, but the Lightseekers app game is cover here.

 Play (an overview)

 Each player has a deck of thirty-six cards constructed to certain simple rules.
 They have a hero from one of six ‘orders’ that is always in play and he/she dictates the type of ‘element’ cards that can be contained in the deck.
 There are four main card types: defence, attacking, buffs and combos.
 The first two are played then discarded, but buffs stay in play either for a certain number of rounds or until they are removed.
 They can also have a multitude of effects both defensive, attacking or both.
 Combos cards are your big hitters, but they require you to remove others cards from your hand to ‘pay’ for their deployment.